Music of Finland: Pelimanni

 Pelimanni music is the Finnish version of Nordic folk dance music, and it is tonal.
 It came to Finland from Central Europe via Scandinavia in the 17th century, and in the 19th century, it replaced the Kalevalaic tradition.
-Pelimanniwas generally played on the fiddle and clarinet.
+Pelimanni was generally played on the fiddle and clarinet.
 Later, the harmonium and accordions were added.
-Common dances in the Pelimannitraditions include: polka, mazurka, schottische, quadrille, waltz, and minuet.
+Common dances in the Pelimanni traditions include: polka, mazurka, schottische, quadrille, waltz, and minuet.

 A form of rhyming sleighride singing called rekilaulu also became popular in the 17th century.
 Despite opposition from most of the churches in Finland, rekilaulu remained popular and is today a common element in pop songs.
 Since the 1920s, several popular Finnish performers have used rekilaulu as an integral part of their repertoire.
 Early pioneers in this field of pop rekilaulu included Arthur Kylander, while Erkki Rankaviita, Kuunkuiskaajat, and Pinnin Pojat sustained the tradition.

-Early in the 20th century, the region of Kaustinen became a center of innovation for Pelimannimusic.
+Early in the 20th century, the region of Kaustinen became a center of innovation for Pelimanni music.
 Friiti Ojala and Antti Järvelä were fiddlers of the period.
 Konsta Jylhä and the other members of Purpuripelimannit (formed in 1946) became perhaps the most influential group of this period.
 Well-known Finnish folk music groups of today in the Kaustinen tradition include JPP, Frigg (although part Norwegian), and Troka.
 Another important folk musician of today is the accordionist Maria Kalaniemi.

 Common instruments today include trumpets, horns, and whistle.
 Important virtuosos include Leena Joutsenlahti, Teppo Repo and Virpi Forsberg.

 In the 20th century, influences from modern music and dances such as jazz and foxtrot led to distinctively Finnish forms of dance music, such as humppa and jenkka.